 An efficient and effective cloud-native monitoring strategy must be put in place to spot performance bottlenecks and any issues with microservices and infrastructures before becoming severe if business-critical applications are to run effectively.

 Integration, again, is also an area that can cause difficulties, primarily because cloud-native applications comprise disparate services.
 Looking beyond the architecture of the application, successful integration also relies on choosing the right deployment solution.

-This is an area where a partner like Orange Business Services can be invaluable in helping overcome the challenges of the cloud-native environment and tap into its agility, reliability and robustness.
+This is an area where a partner like Orange Business can be invaluable in helping overcome the challenges of the cloud-native environment and tap into its agility, reliability and robustness.
 Orange does this by building cloud-native environments that have full visibility, full transparency and full codification.